lsuxrstudio/xrstudioguides/op1-startup/README.md

 - [ ] If Project has no **Switchboard** config then create one

+- [ ] Log into our main render node machine

 - [ ] Launch Switchboard

 - [ ] Make sure the lens settings are correct on the in game **CineCamera Actor** by running the game locally.
 Update **Perforce**